 Vero Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 16,358 people and 23 constituent neighborhoods, Vero Beach is the 151st largest community in Florida.
+With a population of 16,707 people and 35 constituent neighborhoods, Vero Beach is the 164th largest community in Florida.

+Vero Beach is a somewhat ethnically-diverse city.
 The people who call Vero Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vero Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Vero Beach include Irish, English, Italian, and Scottish.
+Important ancestries of people in Vero Beach include German, English, Irish, Italian, and European.

 The most common language spoken in Vero Beach is English.
 Other important languages spoken here include Spanish and French.